 In the two previous sections we described the financial liberalization and the coincidental institutional changes that have transformed the DS framework described in section 3.
 We insisted that these transformations and evolutions of IPs and the financial system, far from being incidental or forced exogenously, resulted from underlying political processes reshuffling the balance of power between social forces.
-Liberalization and financialization were then a consistent response to the rising contradictions of the developmental state framework from the point of view of the respective dominant socio-political coalition in Japan and Korea, including governments, bureaucrats, foreign investors, domestic financial actors and large firms.
+Liberalization and financialization were then a consistent response to the rising contradictions of the developmental state framework from the point of view of the respective dominant socio-political coalition in Japan and Korea, including governments, bureaucrats, foreign investors, domestic financial actors and large firms.26

 As in other OECD countries, the rationale for IPs has been transformed.
 IPs are now designed to fit with the liberalized environment in order to induce new complementarities between the state and the financial system based on a new compromise between political forces.
 Recent IPs in Japan and Korea are partly characterized by a form of coherence of the policies implemented by reference to the "needs" of the industrial structure.
 Notwithstanding, contradictions have developed as symbolized by the systematic failures of IPs in some domains as well as the deepening of corporate diversity.
 How, then, can we explain the limited success despite the new complementarities -by design - with the financialized institutional environment?
-At first glance, the very existence of these contradictions conflicts with the new complementarity we outlined.
-In fact, we contend that these contradictions arise both from conflicts - that are not mitigated in the absence of a stable political equilibrium - and from a loss of institutional capabilities resulting from the mechanisms of institutional change at play in Japan and Korea (Fields, 2012).
+At first glance, the very existence of these contradictions arise both from conflicts - that are not mitigated in the absence of a stable political equilibrium - and from a loss of institutional capabilities resulting from the mechanisms of institutional change at play in Japan and Korea (Fields, 2012).